funwithflutter/lit_firebase_auth/README.md

  ```

 ### Dialogs
-For now dialog message are rendered using the `flushbar` package.
+Dialog message are rendered using the `flushbar` package.
+Further customization will be available in a later version.

 **todo**: provide additional theming/overrides for dialogs.